martinmoene/lest/README.md

 **SECTION(** "_proposition_" **) {** _code_ **}**
 Describe the expected behaviour to test for using the enclosing context and specify the actions and expectations.
 A section must be enclosed in setup or in another section.

+See also [this example](examples/09-fixture.cpp) with setup and sections.

 ### Assertion macros
 **EXPECT(** _expr_ **)**
 Evaluate the expression and report failure.
 If an exception is thrown it is caught, reported and counted as a failure.